Can dogs cry? Do dogs get sad, or is it a health warning sign?

 If your dog is making sounds of distress and you don’t know the cause, you need to investigate.

-Dogs may use vocal queues if they are in pain or discomfort; if you’re unsure of the cause and none of your regular interventions seem to work, a call to the vet may be in order.
+Dogs may use vocal cues if they are in pain or discomfort; if you’re unsure of the cause and none of your regular interventions seem to work, a call to the vet may be in order.

 Body language